-What the other film was about: The original Beyond The Door was one of several possession-themed horror flicks that mysteriously appeared in the wake of The Exorcist in the mid-1970s.
-It's about a San Francisco mother who begins to experience weird demonic symptoms while pregnant, and begins to suspect that the baby inside her may be the Antichrist, of all people.
+What the other movie was about: The original Beyond The Door was one of several possession-themed horror flicks that mysteriously appeared in the wake of The Exorcist in the mid-1970s.
+It’s about a San Francisco mother who begins to experience weird demonic symptoms while pregnant, and begins to suspect that the baby inside her may be the Antichrist, of all people.

 Warner Bros didn’t take too kindly to the similarities between certain scenes in Beyond The Door and The Exorcist – spinning heads, projectile vomiting and so forth – and attempted an unsuccessful lawsuit.
 Shot mostly in Rome on a low budget, Beyond The Door turned a handsome profit of around $15m.